Mohamed-Lotfi/Light-Out-Solver/README.md

 Although there exists a well-known solution to this game using linear algebra, I created this solver to practice working with graph algorithms such as Depth first search and their variations.
 My approach adds a couple of layers of complexity to standard
 DFS since this uses a variation that I call "Constructive DFS" which builds the graph as it searches.
 The second twist to regular
 DFS is that the algorithm uses a heuristic to search as opposed to blindly searching through the moves.
+Finally, the algorithm also does iterative deepening.
+This means that it runs DFS with a limited depth and graually increases the limit on the depth till we reach a solution.
 Below is a more detailed description of each file as well as the game representation.